It has been 2 years since I first shared my Notion Recipe Manager. (check it out here)

 If you have paid anything for the older version, before publishing this post, email me at contact@shorouk.dev with the same email you used in your purchase and I’ll give this version away to you for free!

-Or, you can get it either on Gumroad or Etsy.
+Or, you can get it from Notion’s Templates Gallery.

 You can of course try the free version first!